 - Toys that Inspire Corrosive Play – I feel fortunate given that we have two boys that we have not entered this phase or, maybe, don’t have boys incline to want these toys.
 Pretty straightforward.
 Weapons and guns should go, my friends.

 - Toy Multiples – Having two boys so close in age, I am so guilty of this one.
 Having multiple toys and keeping them is a band-aid to a larger problem.
-Plus it clutters and takes from your child's ability to learn how to share and to respect the work, the space and the other child playing with the material.
-Montessori classrooms are very neat, orderly and simple.
+Plus it clutters and takes from your child’s ability to learn how to share and to respect the work, space, and the other child playing with the material.
+Montessori classrooms are very neat, orderly, and simple.
 There is only one of each material ever placed on the shelf at any time.
 This approach is deliberate and done for the benefit of the child (and for the environment, generally).

 I hope you enjoyed this post.
 Thanks for reading.
 I look forward to finishing up this book and sharing more with you.